No Tags Found!

 Dear Saswata,

 Nothing wrong as such if you disagree with me.
-However, some time, some candidate has to take up the cudgels against the employers of this kind.
-As such employers have every right to fire anyone.
+However, sometimes, some candidate has to take up the cudgels against the employers of this kind.
+Such employers have every right to fire anyone.
 Numerous posts on this very forum will give testimony to what I say.
-Now a new trend will set where they will start firing even before hiring.
+Now, a new trend will be set where they will start firing even before hiring.

-Nevertheless, it goes without saying that litigation should be last resort and one should explore all the option before litigation.
+Nevertheless, it goes without saying that litigation should be a last resort, and one should explore all the options before litigation.
 Judicial settlement cannot be used at the drop of a hat.

-For Launchpad: - I have not misguided Mohit by any chance.
-All that I have said is to approach some lawyer and find out whether notice can be issued under the provisions of ICA, 1872.
-Lawyer is there to guide him.
-Secondly, to make Mohit's job easy, I have referred two cases.
-Now whether to use these cases or not or their applicability itself is at lawyer's discretion.
-It appears that you have not read the complete judgements of both the cases or at least of Kamil & Bros v Central Daily Farm and Anr, AIR 2008 All.33.
-Court has defined "damages" very well in this case.
+For Launchpad: I have not misguided Mohit in any way.
+All that I have said is to approach some lawyer and find out whether notice can be issued under the provisions of the Indian Contract Act, 1872.
+A lawyer is there to guide him.
+Secondly, to make Mohit's job easier, I have referred to two cases.
+Now, whether to use these cases or not, or their applicability itself, is at the lawyer's discretion.
+It appears that you have not read the complete judgments of both cases or at least of Kamil & Bros v Central Daily Farm and Anr, AIR 2008 All.33.
+The court has defined "damages" very well in this case.

-Let me remind you that employers made large number of bonds that favoured only them.
-These bonds relate to taking up employment after the exit from current job etc. However, some person showed courage and went to the court and courts have ruled against the employers.
-Imagine what would have happened if the aggrieved employees had not knocked the doors of the court.
+Let me remind you that employers made a large number of bonds that favored only them.
+These bonds relate to taking up employment after the exit from the current job, etc. However, some persons showed courage and went to court, and courts have ruled against the employers.
+Imagine what would have happened if the aggrieved employees had not knocked on the doors of the court.
 Court rulings would not have come up.
-Rights do not fall in one's lap.
+Rights do not fall into one's lap.
 You have to fight for them.

-Lastly, the most surprising statement of your post is "He cannot go to the court and fight the case.".
-Probably the statement is derived from the self-made axiom that employers should always enjoy whip hand and employees should be subservient to their antics.
-Employers like Vijay Mallaya take benefit of abject submissive attitude of their employees and muster courage of not paying salaries and yet continue with their swashbuckling .
-Can you think of such things happening in countries like USA?
+Lastly, the most surprising statement in your post is "He cannot go to court and fight the case."
+Probably the statement is derived from the self-made axiom that employers should always enjoy the upper hand, and employees should be subservient to their antics.
+Employers like Vijay Mallya take benefit of the abject submissive attitude of their employees and muster the courage of not paying salaries and yet continue with their swashbuckling.
+Can you think of such things happening in countries like the USA?

 Thanks,